-- Gone should be the days when kids are arbitrarily lumped together into classrooms full of students all forced to learn the same thing at the same pace.
-We have the ability to customize learning to fit each individual’s needs and desires and should do everything we can to take advantage of that ability.
-There already exist multiple online learning platforms, such as crash course, that teach a variety of subjects better than most teacher can.
+- Personalize everything.
+No more arbitrarily lumping together classrooms full of students into the same curriculum, forcing them to learn the same thing at the same pace.
+We have the ability to customize learning to fit each individual’s needs and should do everything we can to take advantage of that.
+There already exist multiple online learning platforms that teach a variety of subjects better than most teacher can.

 - All active learning should be task driven.
-No more lessons where you jot down notes off a blackboard, rather, students are assigned tasks to complete and given all the tools they might need to figure out how to solve the problem.
+No more lessons where you jot down notes off a board.
+Rather, students are assigned tasks to complete and given all the tools they might need to figure out how to solve the problem.
 (3d printers, virtual learning environments, interactive displays, a connection to labs and research facilities all around the world, etc.)

 - Passive learning should not be rigidly structured.
-Students should be given a topic to learn about and a variety of educational materials to pick from to help them learn, it should then be up to them which they want to use. (podcasts, videos, books, virtual tours, etc.)
+Students should be given a topic to learn about and a variety of educational materials to pick from to help them learn.
+It should be up to them which they want to use. (podcasts, videos, books, virtual tours, etc.)

 - Teachers become facilitators of learning.
-Rather than lecturing everyone they go from student to student or group to group helping them figure out how to learn what they need to know.
-Teachers no longer need a deep understanding of the given topic they are teaching, but they should know how to learn about it.
-Students eventually should also be supplied with their own virtual learning assistant to answer any question they may have and help them stay on task.
+Rather than lecturing, they go from student to student, helping them figure out how to learn what they need to know.
+Teachers no longer need a deep understanding of the topic they are teaching, but they should know how to learn about it.
+When available, students should also be supplied with their own virtual learning assistant to answer any question they may have and help them stay on task.

-- Classrooms themselves will need to be redesigned.
-No more square boxes with rows of desks, the classrooms of the future should be innovative spaces that promote curiosity while fostering creative social interaction with peers.
+- Classrooms need to be adaptive environments.
+No more square boxes with rows of desks, classrooms should be spaces that promote curiosity while fostering creative social interaction with peers.

 - The goal of education is not a grade.
 The goal should be to make students literate in all core domains of knowledge and fluent in their selected few.
 But crucially, they need to understand that the world is not divided into discreet subjects called Math, French or History, and that none can be understood in isolation.